Freedom of movement

 The policy of dispersal of protection applicants to Direct Provision centres around the country has persisted with the transposition of the recast Reception Conditions Directive.
 Following the initial transposition of the Reception Conditions Regulations 2018, the previous practice continued, whereby protection applicants were first accommodated in Balseskin Reception Centre, where they usually spent several weeks, before being dispersed to one of the other accommodation centres, usually outside of Dublin.

 However, an acute shortfall in available accommodation throughout 2022 resulted in the use of Citywest Convention Centre as the central processing and transit hub for both international protection applicants and beneficiaries of Temporary Protection.
-In July 2022, the State also began to use tent style accommodation, in which applicants were accommodated in marquee-style structures at various locations around the country.
-While initially intended as a temporary, many applicants spent months residing in wholly unsuitable accommodation which did not meet their basic needs and exposed them to at times to inclement weather conditions.[1]
+In July 2022, the State also began to use tented accommodation, in which applicants were accommodated in marquee-style structures at various locations around the country.
+In some cases, applicants were transferred directly to tented accommodation from Citywest, while in other cases, applicants were accommodated in tented accommodation following a period of homelessness.
+While initially intended as a temporary, many applicants spent months residing in wholly unsuitable accommodation which did not meet their basic needs and exposed them to at times to inclement weather conditions.
+This practice continued throughout 2023.[1]

 The State also increasingly relied on the use of emergency centres, often comprised of disused offices, large conference rooms, schools, and sports halls in order to accommodate international protection applicants.
 The Irish Refugee Council has been alerted to numerous grievous risks to vulnerable residents accommodated in these centres, including to women and minor children.
 These reports included significant child protection issues and serious privacy concerns.

 As of June 2021, 1,360 protection applicants, 174 of whom were children, were housed in emergency accommodation.[3]
-As of January 2023, this figure had increased exponentially to 11,414 protection applicants.
-As of January 2023, a total of 19,635 people were accommodated within the IPAS system.[4]
+As of January 2023, this figure had increased exponentially to 11,414 protection applicants..[4]
+As of February 2024, a total of 18,702 protection applicants, 3, 924 of whom were children, were accommodated in 216 emergency accommodation centres throughout the State.[5]

-The exact location of emergency accommodation is not publicly available in order to protect the identity of international protection applicants.[8]
-Many emergency accommodation centres have been in place for longer than three years.
+The exact location of emergency accommodation is not publicly available in order to protect the identity of international protection applicants.[9]
+Some emergency accommodation centres have been in place for longer than five years.

 In designating an accommodation centre for recipients of reception conditions, the Reception Conditions Regulations provide that a number of factors will be taken into account: (a) maintaining family unity; (b) gender and age-specific concerns; (c) the public interest; (d) public order; (e) the efficient processing and effective monitoring of the recipient’s application for international protection.[10]